A Move from Autocad to Revit – Is it true?

 - CAD is drafting process

-- CAD requires in-depth involvement of manual interference
+- CAD requires the in-depth involvement of manual interference

 - It helps you create construction documents